akeneo/pim-docs/cookbook/category/add-properties-to-category.rst

 Define the Category Class
 -------------------------

-The mapping of the new category entity must be added inside the `app/config.yml` file :
+The mapping of the new category entity must be added inside the ``app/config.yml`` file:

 .. code-block:: yaml